atharos1/Leah/Readme.txt

-x64BareBones is a basic setup to develop operating systems for the Intel 64 bits architecture.

-The final goal of the project is to provide an entry point for a kernel and the possibility to load extra binary modules separated from the main kernel.

-Environment setup:
-1- Install the following packages before building the Toolchain and Kernel:

-nasm qemu gcc make

-2- Build the Toolchain
+Simple C-written Intel x64 operating system based on x64BareBones by Rodrigo Rearden (RowDaBoat), in collaboration with Augusto Nizzo McIntosh.

+Dependencies to compile: nasm, qemu, gcc, make.

+How to compile:

-Execute the following commands on the x64BareBones project directory:
+Execute the following commands on the project's root directory:

-  user@linux:$ cd Toolchain
+$ cd Toolchain

-  user@linux:$ make all
+$ make all

-3- Build the Kernel

-From the x64BareBones project directory run:
+$ cd ..

-  user@linux:$ make all
+$ make all

-4- Run the kernel

-From the x64BareBones project directory run:
+How to run:

+Execute, from the project's root directory:

-  user@linux:$ ./run.sh
+$ ./run.sh

-Author: Rodrigo Rearden (RowDaBoat)
-Collaborator: Augusto Nizzo McIntosh